arduino/docs-content/content/hardware/08.edu/solution-and-kits/matter-discovery-bundle/datasheet/datasheet.md

 #### Modulino® Latch Relay (SKU: ABX00138)

 <p style="text-align: justify;">The Modulino Latch Relay is a compact actuator module designed for controlling external devices at higher voltages.
 It features a latching relay that maintains its state without continuous power, making it ideal for energy-efficient smart home applications.
-The module connects via the Qwiic interface for simple integration with with the Nano Connector Carrier and can be daisy-chained with other Modulino nodes.</p>
+The module connects via the Qwiic interface for simple integration with the Nano Connector Carrier and can be daisy-chained with other Modulino nodes.</p>

 <img src="assets/modulino_latch_relay.jpg" alt="The Modulino Latch Relay module" style="width: 45%; height: auto;"></img>